wildonion/uniXerr/infra/ayoub/coiniXerr/README.md

 * use `rpc_tx_emulator` method to send fake transactions to the coiniXerr nodes through the RPC Protocol.

+* coiniXerr node can use the `user_data` macro to fetch all the information of a specific user from the **Conse** server for the authentication process.

 ### 📌 WIP

-* HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`
+* HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh` also refer to [NEAR Rules](https://github.com/wildonion/smarties/blob/main/contracts/near/NEAR.rules) for implementing unique scaling mechanism like `nightshade sharding`.

-* `StorageModel` ORM trait methods, reset slot, mempool channel, runtime log, consensus, transaction and block validation process, transaction signature, block and merkle root and wallet address using Argon2 based on `XChaCha20Poly1305` end-to-end encryption
+* `StorageModel` ORM trait methods, Rafael runtime and onion actors, reset slot, mempool channel, runtime log, consensus, transaction and block validation process, transaction signature, block and merkle root and wallet address using Argon2 based on `XChaCha20Poly1305` end-to-end encryption

-* implementing Rafael runtime and onion actors

-* refer to [NEAR Rules](https://github.com/wildonion/smarties/blob/main/contracts/near/NEAR.rules) for implementing unique scaling mechanism like `nightshade sharding`